Neil Diamond: 2020s

-On March 7, 2020, despite his retirement due to Parkinson's disease, Diamond gave a rare performance at the Keep Memory Alive Power of Love Gala at the MGM Grand Garden Arena in Las Vegas, where he was being honored.
+On March 7, 2020, Diamond gave a rare performance at the Keep Memory Alive Power of Love Gala at the MGM Grand Garden Arena in Las Vegas, where he was being honored.

 On March 22, 2020, Diamond posted a video to YouTube playing "Sweet Caroline" with slightly modified lyrics ("...washing hands, don't touch me, I won't touch you...") in response to the widespread social distancing measures implemented due to the worldwide COVID-19 pandemic.

 In April 2021, the New York Times reported that A Beautiful Noise, a musical based on Diamond's life and featuring his songs, would open at the Emerson Colonial Theater in Boston in the summer of 2022.
 The musical was scheduled to open on Broadway following the month-long run in Boston.

 A Beautiful Noise, the Neil Diamond musical, opened at the Broadhurst Theater on Broadway in December 2022.

-Universal Music Group acquired Diamond's songwriting catalog and the rights to his Bang Records, Columbia Records, and Capitol recordings in February 2022.
-The acquisition also included 110 unreleased tracks, an unreleased album and archival videos.
+Universal Music Group acquired Diamond's songwriting catalog and the rights to his Bang, Columbia, and Capitol recordings in 2022, including 110 unreleased tracks, an unreleased album, and archival videos.

-On June 18, 2022, Diamond sang "Sweet Caroline" during the 8th-inning stretch of a Red Sox game at Fenway Park.
-In a surprise appearance, he was joined by Will Swenson, who portrays Diamond in the musical A Beautiful Noise.
+On June 18, 2022, Diamond sang "Sweet Caroline" during the 7th-inning stretch of a Red Sox game at Fenway Park.
+In a surprise appearance, he was joined by Will Swenson, who portrayed Diamond in A Beautiful Noise.